anchit2000/SMS-bomber/README.md

 ### Please don't misuse it.
 It was only made for educational purposes.
 ### You can try it once though, or even prank your friends. ;p

+For installing the libraries in the `requirements.txt` you can just use `pip install <library's name>` Make sure you have `python` installed in your computer.